Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

     elif N_GPU > 1:
         # You can use whatever method, e.g. torchrun, slurm, etc. for distributed launch
         # Just be sure to initialize torch distributed (by invoking dist.init_process_group)
-        # before creating the SPHINX model if model parallel size > 1 is used
+        # before creating the model if model parallel size > 1 is used
         mp.set_start_method("spawn")
         for rank in range(N_GPU):
             process = mp.Process(target=main, args=(N_GPU, rank))